-We are in the midst of winter, and it’s precisely the right time to start planning your next exciting company retreat for the 2020 summer.
+We are in the midst of winter, and it’s precisely the right time to start planning your next company retreat for the upcoming summer.

 Company retreats usually include lots of different aspects that you need to address: